Part of the Dos and don'ts series – how to keep children and young people safe in sport.

 Do

-- Know the location of each child or young person if direct supervision is not possible, and ensure you can respond to individual needs and immediately intervene if necessary.
+- Know the location of each child or young person if direct supervision is not possible, and ensure you can respond to individual needs and immediately intervene if necessary

-- Ensure there are appropriate supervision ratios based on the sport, age and gender of the children and young people and the size of the group.
+- Ensure there are appropriate supervision ratios based on the sport, age and gender of the children and young people and the size of the group

-- Keep trainings/competitions/events open to observation by parents/carers – this creates an environment of transparency and safety.
+- Keep trainings/competitions/events open to observation by parents/carers – this creates an environment of transparency and safety

-- Ensure any treatment by a medical practitioner or health professional is performed under the supervision of an Approved Person or Relevant Person.
+- Ensure any treatment by a medical practitioner or health professional is performed under the supervision of an Approved Person or Relevant Person

-- Avoid one-to-one unsupervised contact with a child or young person, except in an emergency.
-If this occurs, immediately report it to your sporting club management within 24 hours of the incident occurring.
+- If this occurs, immediately report it to your sporting club management within 24 hours of the incident occurring.

 Don’t

-- Leave children or young people unsupervised during official sport trainings/competitions/events.
+- Leave children or young people unsupervised during official sport trainings/competitions/events

-- Engage in unnecessary conversations with another person that may distract from effective supervision of the group.
+- Engage in unnecessary conversations with another person that may distract from effective supervision of the group

-- Text, talk or browse on a mobile phone when supervising children and young people.
+- Text, talk or browse on a mobile phone when supervising children and young people

 - Exclude parents/carers from attending training sessions.